petedillo/lymify/README.md

 - Providing real-time status updates through Socket.IO

 For implementation details, please refer to the [server.js](server.js) file.
-### Step 7: HTML Templates
+### Step 7: EJS Templates

-The web interface consists of three main files in the `public/` directory:
+The web interface uses EJS templating and consists of several files:

-- `index.html`: The main page that displays downloaded songs and provides the download form
+- `views/index.ejs`: The main page that displays downloaded songs and provides the download form
-- `status.html`: The status page that shows real-time progress updates during downloads
+- `views/status.ejs`: The status page that shows real-time progress updates during downloads
+- `views/partials/`: Directory containing reusable template components
+  - `header.ejs`: Header section with title and description
+  - `footer.ejs`: Footer section
+  - `form.ejs`: Download form component
-- `style.css`: The stylesheet that provides styling for the web interface
+- `public/css/style.css`: The stylesheet that provides styling for the web interface
+- `public/js/main.js`: Client-side JavaScript for the main page
+- `public/js/status.js`: Client-side JavaScript for the status page

-For implementation details, please refer to the files in the [public/](public/) directory.
+For implementation details, please refer to the files in the [src/views/](src/views/) and [src/public/](src/public/) directories.

 ## Running the Application